Rik-rut/Auto-Broll/README.md

 ```

 It transcribes your video, finds broll moments, and generates images.
 Expect a
-few minutes for transcription plus about 2 minutes per generated image.
+few minutes for transcription plus about 1 minute per generated image.

 To process one video only: `uv run broll-agent run --video input/my_video.mp4`